playcanvas/editor-test/README.md

 ## How to run tests

-1. Run `npm start` to open up browser window and sign in.
+1. Run `npm run login` to open up browser window and sign in.

+2. Run `npm run projects` to fetch and cache the list of projects you would like to test

-2. Run `npm test` to begin the testing suite.
+3. Run `npm test` to begin the testing suite.

 ## Changing hosts